 3. Reference Project 3 – Ireland – Fishing Processes

-• Practitioners must aspire to emerging fundamentals whereby sustainable practise minimises climate change
+• Practitioners must aspire to emerging fundamentals whereby sustainable practice minimises climate change

 • Process design and material selection should aim to reduce carbon footprint (CF) and minimise GHG emission.

 • Wastewater designs must show more eco-friendly processes with less reliance on oxygen, external energy and chemicals